Fires need three things to burn: heat, fuel, and oxygen.

-- Several blankets or sleeping bags: If your only evacuation option is to put up a tent somewhere, you’ll need several blankets or a sleeping bag for each person to keep you warn during the cool nights.
+- Several blankets or sleeping bags: If your only evacuation option is to put up a tent somewhere, you’ll need several blankets or a sleeping bag for each person to keep you warm during the cool nights.

 - Electronics: This includes but is not limited to laptops, tablets, cell phones, etc.

 - Chargers: You should carry a backup charger for each of your devices to keep them working and stay in touch with loved ones.

 - Important documents in a sealed waterproof container: Important documents that get burned in a fire are no good.
 Most fire-safes do not resist the intense heat of wildfires long enough to survive or keep your valuables intact.
 Make sure to take your documents folder with you during your evacuation.

 - Irreplaceable items: If you have heirlooms, family photos, jewelry, or any other irreplaceable item, take them with you!

 - Additional supplies to cover the basic needs of those under your care, including babies, children, elderly, disabled, and pets.
 Remember special dietary needs, pet food + extra water, and enough prescription medications to last a minimum of 7 days, etc.

 - Does the thought of leaving your house unattended make you nervous?
 Unfortunately, looters are very common during natural disasters and evacuations.
 But have no fear!
-This blog will give you some amazing tips on how you can protect your home prior to an evacuation.
+This article will give you some amazing tips on how you can protect your home prior to an evacuation.